This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 - Self-Build Support: Giving money to people to build or fix their own homes.

 PMAY works with other big government schemes like Swachh Bharat Mission (clean toilets), Ujjwala Yojana (LPG gas connections), and Saubhagya (electricity access).
-It also supports the global goal of making cities safe and inclusive (UN Sustainable Development Goal 11).

 There are two parts to PMAY: